sea-erkin/log-snare/README.md

 a basic `gopher` user of the LogSnare company, to the prestigious `acme-admin` of Acme Corporation.

 The application contains several vulnerabilities, however, the real lesson to be learned here is how to **prevent and catch these attacks leveraging proper validation and logging**.
-At the top of the application you'll see a validation toggle which allows users to enable and disable server-side validation, seeing how the application would react when it is vulnerable, and when access to objects is validated and secured.
+In the top navbar of the application you'll see a validation toggle which allows users to enable and disable server-side validation, seeing how the application would react when it is vulnerable, and when access to objects is validated and secured.